Internet-of-People/mercury-rust/README.md

    We currently use only some interfaces like `KeyValueStore` from this crate, you should ignore it for now.

+Copyright © 2017-2018
+Libertaria Ventures LLP, UK
-Copyright © 2017-2018 Libertaria Corp., Decentralized Society Foundation, IoP Ventures LLC
+Decentralized Society Foundation, PA